 Indoor pollution levels can be even higher than outdoor levels, so having a plant or two in your home or by your desk at work will act as an air filter (and it looks pretty, too!).

 9. Get enough Vitamin C.

 Eating a diet that is rich in Vitamin C leads to fewer wrinkles!
 It’s as simple as that!
-Citrus fruits, for example oranges, lemons and limes are excellent sources.
-So are strawberries, cantaloupe, and vegetables such as broccoli, cauliflower, bok choy, Brussel sprouts, as well as green leafy vegetables, peppers and tomatoes are all good sources.
+Citrus fruits, for example, oranges, lemons and limes are excellent sources.
+So are strawberries, cantaloupe, and vegetables such as broccoli, cauliflower, bok choy, and Brussels sprouts, as well as green leafy vegetables, peppers and tomatoes are all good sources.

 10. Avoid sugar.